gobuffalo/buffalo/README.md

 Buffalo works only with Go [modules](https://blog.golang.org/using-go-modules). `GOPATH` mode is likely to break most of the functionality of the Buffalo eco-system.
 Please see [this blog post](https://blog.gobuffalo.io/the-road-to-1-0-requiring-modules-5672c6b015e5) for more information.

-Also, the Buffalo team actively gives support to the last 2 versions of Go, which at the moment are:
+Also, the Buffalo team actively gives support to the last 2 versions of Go, which at the moment are Go 1.23 and 1.24.

-- 1.16.x
-- 1.17.x

 While Buffalo `may` work on older versions, we encourage you to upgrade to latest 2 versions of Go for a better development experience.

 ## Documentation